 The Commission on the Status of Women was created by the ASU President in 1991 to monitor the advancement of women in Arizona’s university in three major areas: equity, career development and climate.
-Since it’s inception, the Commission has sponsored and hosted many events and activities that have helped to increase the status of women at ASU.
+Since its inception, the Commission has coordinated a number of important programs and opportunities that have helped to increase the status of women at ASU.
 To learn more about the history of the CSW, click here.

 If you would like to receive periodic announcements on upcoming CSW events, programs, and workshops, join the CSW Communication listserv.
 You can join by e-mailing "Join CSW Listserv" to firstname.lastname@example.org.
 Join today!